ministryofjustice/cloud-platform-terraform-dms/README.md

 ## Pre-requirements

- 1 - The _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments)
+The DMS instance runs behind a NAT, so the _source_ database needs to have its _Public Accessibility_ settings turned on (or the equivalent firewall rule in other environments).
+Cloud Platform outgoing IPs are published in https://user-guide.cloud-platform.service.justice.gov.uk/documentation/other-topics/ip-filtering.html#nat-gateways

- 2 - For Postgres in RDS, the _source's_ parameter group need to comply with :
-   - rds.logical_replication = 1
-   - max_replication_slots > 5

 **DMS ONLY MIGRATES DATA, NO PRE-DATA, POST-DATA(CONSTRAINTS), USERS, ROLES, ETC.**

+A couple options to also copy DB schema are described further in this document.

 **Continuous replication (referred to as CDC in DMS docs), especially between different engines, is a tricky business, see https://docs.aws.amazon.com/dms/latest/userguide/CHAP_Task.CDC.html for details**

+Particularly for MS-SQL, Azure databases are not supported and RDS as source needs the settings described in https://aws.amazon.com/premiumsupport/knowledge-center/dms-migrate-rds-sqlserver/

 ## Usage

 For most scenarios, there are only 2 required steps: